Anaïs (singer)

-Régine Hantelle better known by her stage name Anaïs (born 1 March 1961 in Paris, France) is a French singer.
+Régine Hantelle, better known by her stage name Anaïs (born 1 March 1965 in Paris, France), is a French singer.

-In 1988, she formed a duo with her twin sister Alice as Alice et Anaïs had a successful single "A deux".
+In 1988, she formed a duo with her twin sister - Alice et Anaïs had a successful single "A deux".
 In 1991, she released her first solo album "L'étudiante" that included the track "Le temps est long" (a duet with Alice), as well as "L'amour avec toi", "J't'en veux" and "Rêves des lunes" as singles.

-She is known for her many collaborations with Didier Barbelivien, her companion as Anaïs et Didier Barbelivien.
-Their album "Vendée '93" sold 2 million copies and saw release of singles "Les Mariés de Vendée" in 1992 and "Quitter l'autoroute" in 1993).
+She is known for her many collaborations with Didier Barbelivien her companion, Anaïs et Didier Barbelivien.
+Their album, "Vendée '93" sold 2 million copies and saw release of singles "Les Mariés de Vendée" in 1992 and "Quitter l'autoroute" in 1993.